Shafi (actor)

 Mohammed Shafiullah Moinudden, known professionally as Shafi, is an Indian actor primarily recognized for his roles in Telugu cinema.
 Known for his villainous roles, Shafi gained acclaim in 2002 for his debut film Khadgam, for which he won the Filmfare Award for Best Villain – Telugu.
 With notable performances in movies like Kamli (directed by K. N. T. Sastry), Chatrapathi (directed by S. S. Rajamouli), and Khaleja (directed by Trivikram Srinivas), he has established himself as a key player in the industry.

 Career

-Shafi’s first film appearance was in Khadgam (2002) as the villain Azhar.
+Shafi made his debut in Krishna Vamsi's directorial Khadgam (2002) as the villain Azhar.
 Critics praised his debut, and he received the Filmfare Award for Best Villain – Telugu for the role.

-After Khadgam, he acted in supporting and negative roles in several Telugu films like Praanam (2003) and Varsham (2004).
+After Khadgam, he acted in various supporting and negative roles in several Telugu films like Praanam (2003) and Varsham (2004).
 In 2005, he played a key antagonist in S. S. Rajamouli’s Chatrapathi, winning the Cine Goers Award for Best Supporting Actor.